 On December 2005, IBM discontinued the OS/2 project.
 Many people think that the lack of interest to this OS is the result of weak North American promotion.
 OS/2 is more popular in Europe than in the US.
 Many of the sites that I have visited are in Russia and/or Germany.

 On November 2015, Arca Noae (project Blue Lion) as a distribution based on OS/2 Warp 4 under license from IBM — not based on eComStation.

-In April 2017, Blue Lion was released as ">ArcaOS 5.0 (OS/2 5).
-There is no clear explanation what is going to happen to license and production of eComStation with the licensing and release of ArcaOS 5.0.
-Perhaps OS/2 will become the next Linux, where multiple companies and/or organizations can release custom distribution as long as IBM signs of the proper license.
+In April 2017, Blue Lion was released as ArcaOS 5.0 (OS/2 5.0).
+There is no clear explanation what is going to happen to the license and production of eComStation with the licensing and release of ArcaOS 5.0.
+Perhaps OS/2 will become the next Linux, where multiple companies and/or organizations can release custom distributions as long as IBM gives them the proper license.